 In 2004, Ben accepted a mentorship position with a notable finish carpenter.
 This partnership flourished into a strong working relationship and the pair worked together on various prestigious commercial and multi-unit residential projects, including Lakeshore Three, in the Okanagan Valley, and Stones Throw on Sunpeaks Mountain, in Kamloops, British Columbia.

-Ben moved to Halifax in 2014, to take on the leadership position of Construction Manager with his long time family friend, Peter Braithwaite, of Peter Braithwaite Studio.
+Ben moved to Halifax in 2014, to take on the leadership position of Project Manager with his long time family friend, Peter Braithwaite, of Peter Braithwaite Studio.

 project manager + designer BEDS, MArch